ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/gpu_to_lpu_bridge.md

 - kernels queue and contend for SM time,
 - warps stall on memory and get swapped out,
 - caches change what’s fast vs slow from moment to moment.

+Even with deterministic matrix engines (Tensor Cores), the system-level behavior is still dynamic because schedulers and memory decide *when* warps can feed those engines.

+Lock-in sentence:

+> **On a GPU, GEMAs/Tensor Cores are the physical matrix engines.
+Threads and warps orchestrate instructions that cause GEMAs to do the math.**

 This is why GPU inference engineering leans heavily on runtime tactics (batching windows, heuristics, warmup, profiling).